weinkauf/TeXnicCenter-Manual/source/doctemplates.rst

 Lets assume that in the path options two template directories were specified:

 #. local directory that keeps private templates and
-#. directory on the companies network, that contains company specific templates.
+#. directory on a network drive that contains company specific templates.

 The local directory contains the following sub-directories: